 John Hattie synthesized over 500,000+ studies related to student achievement in his book Visible Learning.
-He showed that teachers can make a difference despite other circumstances that may impede learning.
+In this book he showed that teachers can make a difference despite other circumstances that may impede learning.

 In fact, Hattie found that most teachers have some degree of impact on their students’ learning.
 However, some teachers have far more impact than others.